 Russia & Ukraine: key statistics General RUSSIA Russia's GDP has declined by 1.9% between January and October 2022.
-Crude oil has increased by 2.4% between January and October 2022.
-Inflation is of 11.88% between December 2021 and December 2022 - for companies it is of 19.6% (construction 16.7%)(Trésor).
+Crude oil has increased by 2.4% between January and October 2022. • Inflation is of 11.88% between December 2021 and December 2022 - for companies it is of 19.6% (construction: 16.7%)(Trésor).
 UKRAINE Annual inflation was of 26.5% in November 2022.
 Annual GDP decreased by 30.8% in the third semester of 2022.
 According to the most recent data, more than 50% of Ukrainian Energy Infrastructure has been destroyed by Russian air strikes and targeted drone campaigns.
-Ukrainian critical infrastructure (power stations, water supply systems etc.), enterprises, hospitals, kindergartens, and households need urgent support, especially as the winter temperature has dropped to below zero in most of the Ukrainian cities (Trésor).
-ENERGY After increasing 68% from January through June, the energy component of the S&P Goldman Sachs Commodity Index (GSCI ended the year 10% higher than the first trading day of 2022.
-Global events-notably Russia's full-scale invasion of Ukraine which has been ongoing since last February-have contributed to greater volatility in the energy sub-index and higher price for some energy commodities at the end of 2022.
+Ukrainian critical infrastructure (power stations, water supply systems, etc.), enterprises, hospitals, kindergartens, and households need urgent support, especially as the winter temperature has dropped to below zero in most of the Ukrainian cities (Trésor). temperature has dropped to below zero in most of the oktainan edies (mesor).
+ENERGY After increasing 68% from January through June, the energy component of the S&P Goldman Sachs Commodity Index (GSCI) ended the year 10% higher than the first trading day of 2022.
+Global events-notably Russia's full-scale invasion of Ukraine, which has been ongoing since last February-have contributed to greater volatility in the energy sub-index and higher prices for some energy commodities at the end of 2022.
 The S&P GSCI is a weighted average of 24 individual commodity contracts organized into five sub-indexes.
-The weigh assigned to each commodity reflects its significance to the world economy as measured by its production volume and liquidit (EIA).
+The weight assigned to each commodity reflects its significance to the world economy as measured by its production volume and liquidity (EIA).